Notice of Data Incident

 On October 17, 2024, during routine monitoring of our systems, Kitsap Mental Health Services (“KMHS” or “we”) detected suspicious activity in our business network.
 We immediately began an investigation and took steps to contain and remediate the situation, including by changing passwords, deploying tools for increased monitoring, reporting to law enforcement, and engaging data security and privacy experts to assist.

-Due to the nature of the incident, the investigation is still ongoing into what data pertaining to individuals was affected.
-Currently, the investigation has found evidence that on September 17, 2024 and between October 8, 2024 and October 19, 2024, an unauthorized actor accessed some KMHS systems.
+The investigation found evidence that on September 17, 2024, and between October 8, 2024 and October 19, 2024, an unauthorized actor accessed some KMHS systems and downloaded data, which included personal information.
 There is currently no evidence of identity theft or fraud in connection with this incident.

 What Information Was Involved?